Organisation and Mandates of the Secretariat

 - works through the permanent co-management structures in the youth field and makes full use of its European Youth Centres in Strasbourg and Budapest, to implement Council of Europe's youth policies;

-- organises, in co-operation with partners and with the support of the Directorate of Policy Planning, the Strasbourg World Forum for Democracy
+- organises, in co-operation with partners the Strasbourg World Forum for Democracy;

-- liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Office of the Directorate General of Programmes.
+- liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Directorate of Programme Coordination.

 To assist the Secretary General in the definition of strategic objectives and priorities for the Council of Europe, and to provide the Organisation with the administrative and general services support needed to carry out its activities with a concern for innovation, client-orientation and cost-efficiency.